How an inappropriate Queue Management affects your Business.

 A research paper called “Measuring the Effect of Queues on Customer Purchases” estimates that “increasing the queue length from 10 to 15 customers would reduce purchase incidence from 30% to 27%”, which corresponds to a whopping 10% drop in sales.

-Over crowdedness in general has disastrous consequences.
-A research called “Does a Crowded Store Lead to a Crowded Mind?
+Crowdedness in general has disastrous consequences.
+Research called “Does a Crowded Store Lead to a Crowded Mind?
 Crowding and Mental Construal of Product Features” found that a socially crowded environment leads people to think more concretely and lowers motivation to pay for a product.
+That is why we are subconsciously trying to minimize our interactions with crowded places.
+When we see a suboptimal queue that exceeds the length we would otherwise tolerate, we often decide to draw back.

 Queues negatively affect visitor experience in most industries, but especially retail.
 Supermarkets are deemed to be causing the most queueing troubles, followed closely by fashion stores and “do-it-yourself” locations.
 In all three, mismanaged queueing results in poorer revenue results.